borancar/talos-pxe/README.md

     sudo ip link set eth1 up
     ```
 3. Again you might need to set some firewall rules for the ports used by talos-pxe, I did not have to.
-4. Run talos pxe with that interface
+4. Run talos pxe with that interface:
 ```bash ./talos-pxe --if eth1 ```